mbirkner/fsm_coder/README.md

 Usage:
 $./fsm.py -i inputfile -o outputfile where inputfile (w/o extension) is the name of the xlsx file with a "Transition" sheet containing the transition table shown in the example.
-The table headings need to be present(state1,input,guard,action, next state)! outputfile(w/o extension) is the name of the .c file which is created by the script.
+The table headings need to be present(state1,input,guard,event, action, next state)!All transition conditions (input,guard,event) are combined with logical AND(&&).

+outputfile(w/o extension) is the name of the .c file which is created by the script.